Academic librarians play a vital role in supporting learning, teaching and research within universities and further education colleges

 You'll need to have:

-- research skills
+• information and research skills

-- a flexible approach to work
+• a flexible and adaptable approach to work

-- negotiation and problem-solving skills
+• negotiation and problem-solving skills

-- an appreciation of the pressures and demands within the academic work environment
+• an appreciation of the pressures and demands within the academic work environment

-- the ability to lead and motivate others (for more senior roles).
+• the ability to lead and motivate others (for more senior roles).

 Work experience

-To get a place on a postgraduate course, you'll usually need relevant work experience.
+To get a place on a CILIP-accredited postgraduate course, you'll usually need some relevant work experience.
 If you don't already have this, you'll need to arrange something within a library or information service, either paid or voluntary, to build up some experience.
 Look for internships on company websites or advertised locally.

 If your degree is unrelated to information and library work and you have little or no library and information work experience, you can find paid experience via CILIP's Graduate Training Opportunities scheme.
 Jobs are usually advertised near the end of the year and during spring and will introduce you to the information and library sector, giving you the experience needed to apply for a postgraduate course.
 Trainee jobs typically last one year, fixed term.